 Researcher on these projects:

-PACE - EU project on the effectiveness of palliative care in long term care facilities across Europe.
+Project on the effectiveness of palliative care in long term care facilities across Europe.

 Service evaluation of the 'Hospice in your Care Home project' by Wigan and Leigh Hospice to local care homes.